Clacton Spear

 The Clacton Spear, or Clacton Spear Point, is the tip of a wooden spear discovered in Clacton-on-Sea in 1911.
-At approximately 400,000 years old, it is the oldest known worked wooden implement.
+Dating to the Hoxnian interglacial, at approximately 400,000 years old, it is the oldest known worked wooden weapon.

 Description

-The spear is made of yew shaped into a point, and when found was 387 mm long, 39 mm diameter and straight, but drying out during the first decades of storage shrank it to 367 by 37 mm, and warped it slightly into a curve.
+The spear is made from Taxus baccata (European yew) wood, that has been shaped into a point and when found, was 387 mm long, 39 mm diameter and straight, but drying out during the first decades of storage shrank the artifact to 367 by 37 mm and warped it slightly into a curve.
 Treatment by wax impregnation in 1952 apparently stabilized it.
 At some time before this, the last 32 mm of the tip had broken off and had been re-attached by conservators.
-This again came off in 2013 and was re-attached.
-It is on display at the Natural History Museum, London where its age is stated as 420,000 years.
+This tip again came off in 2013 and was re-attached.
+The spear is on display at the Natural History Museum, London where its age is stated as 420,000 years.

-Tests to reproduce it suggested that it had been formed by scraping with a curved flint tool of the type found on the same site, known as the Clactonian notch.
+Tests to reproduce the spear suggested that it had been formed by scraping with a curved flint tool of the type found on the same site, known as the Clactonian notch.

 Discovery and significance

 The spear was discovered by Samuel Hazzledine Warren, an amateur pre-historian, who had been looking for simple stone tools in a known Palaeolithic sediment.
-He at first thought it was an antler, but presented it to the Geological Society of London as a spear tip.
+He at first thought the artifact was an antler, but presented it to the Geological Society of London as a spear tip.
 This identification was generally accepted for some time.
-However, as it was not a whole spear and the great age meant that it was well before modern humans, many academics doubted that the amount of planning required to manufacture a spear and use it for hunting was within the cognitive capabilities of early hominids and argued it was a simpler tool such as a digging stick.
-However, the discovery of several more complete spears around 300,000 years old, the Schöningen Spears in 1995 in Germany, demonstrated this capability, and the Clacton Spear is today generally regarded as a spear point.
+However, as it was not a whole spear and the great age meant that it was well before modern humans, many academics of the time doubted that the amount of planning required to manufacture such a spear and the use of it for hunting was within the cognitive capabilities of early hominids and they argued that the spear tip was a simpler tool, such as a digging stick.
+However, the 1995 discovery in Germany of several more complete spears of similar design that are approximately 300,000 years old, the Schöningen Spears, clearly demonstrated this capability for Neanderthals, and now the Clacton Spear is generally regarded as a spear point.
+It has generally been proposed to have been used as a handheld thrusting spear rather than a throwing spear based on the type of wood used and its dimensions, though its incomplete nature and heavy overlap between the tip shapes of throwing and thrusting spears complicates interpretations of its use.